CH6832/theoretical-foundations/physics-bachelors-training-materials/5th-semester/experimental-physics-iii/summaries/README-summary.md

     where $( \left\langle A_iB_j \right\rangle )$ are expectation values of measurement outcomes.

   - **Experimental Setup:**
     Entangled photons are sent to two detectors located far apart.
-Their polarization states are measured, and the correlation between them is analyzed to test Bell’s inequality.
+Their polarization states are measured, and the correlation between them is analyzed to test Bell's inequality.

   - **Data Analysis:**
     Students compare experimental results with theoretical predictions.
 A violation of Bell's inequality supports quantum mechanics and challenges classical notions of locality and realism.